 Best Time for a City Trip to Prague

-Christmas in Prague
+Summer in Prague

 What to Pack

 Comfortable shoes are most important because you will do a lot of walking on cobblestone streets.
 High heels will get caught in between the cobbles.
 Casual clothing will suit most occasions.
-When attending an opera, a classical concert or dining in a smart restaurant, men wear suit and tie.
+When attending an opera performance, a classical concert or dining in a smart restaurant, men wear suit and tie.
 There is no special dress code for women as long as it is not too casual.